mielvds/PhD-Thesis/content/introduction.md

 Specifically, I focus on supporting knowledge graphs *on the Web*, instead of only being available behind closed doors, so that they are available for everyone.
+<span class="comment" data-author="mvs">I find this section too much argumentation and way too less about what decentralization actually is, how it's realized technologically, and what it would mean for the Web/Knowledge graphs.</span>

 ### Research Question
 {:#introduction-research-question}